research

 • proof assistants (Coq, Agda,…)

 Within this framework, my objectives are two-fold.
-First, I aim to elevate system reliability and security by addressing critical aspects such as race conditions, deadlocks, synchronization issues, and identifying potential vulnerabilities.
+First, I aim to elevate system reliability and security by addressing critical aspects such as synchronization issues and potential vulnerabilities.
 These are the linchpins of robust and secure concurrent systems.
 Second, I strive to contribute to a broader understanding of computational processes, especially in the context of secure concurrent systems.
 This comprehension is essential for driving innovation and ensuring that our systems can withstand the ever-evolving landscape of cyber threats.

 Ultimately, my goal is to foster innovation, pushing the boundaries of distributed programming, analysis, and security methodologies.
 By blending the power of formal methods, advanced programming techniques, and a solid mathematical and security-driven foundation, I aspire to not only enhance concurrent systems but also pave the way for a safer and more efficient digital future.